diggydude/bolthole-bbs/README.md

 * Paste the hash between `[ansi]` tags in your profile "about" field or blog post.

 The ANSI art converter currently assumes Code Page 437.
-In future releases, users will be required to put ANSI files in a zip archive along with a FILE_ID.DIZ file indicating the character encoding before uploading it.
+In future releases, users will be required to put ANSI files in a zip archive along with a FILE_ID.DIZ file indicating the character encoding before uploading.
 PHP's magic database identifies ANSI files as `application/octet-stream`.
 Obviously, allowing users to upload `application/octet-stream` files isn't such a hot idea.

 The GeSHi syntax highlighter supports over 200 programming languages.
 I've included only a few language files to avoid adding 2 MB to the package size.
 You can download GeSHi at the link above and add additional language files to `lib/vnd/geshi/lang`.